Revisiting the Yom Hazikaron Ceremony

 At the end of the paper, Rabbi Harcsztark outlines several areas in school life that should be impacted by this vision, including curricula, teachers’ partnership with Israeli teachers and students’ exposure to Israeli students.
 Investing time and effort in each of these areas will certainly yield a gradual reshaping of our students’ self-conception as powerful, capable partners with world Jewry.
 If we are successful, our students will be open to learning from the experiences, challenges and strengths of other young Jews, and they will be the confident, proud owners of their own experiences, challenges and strengths who are willing to share and engage with other young Jews.

 There may be yet another reason why investigating YZ and YH feels like a particularly risky project.
-By design, these days have come to take on the feel of ritual.4fill in here what I mean by this.
+By design, these days have come to take on the feel of ritual.
 They have staying power.
 We cycle back to them year after year and have come to expect certain patterns of behavior, a certain set of emotional experiences, a certain kind of music, a certain type of speech.
 Tampering with or adjusting a ritually charged set of events may feel like it violates the integral core of these days.
 (As observant Jews who are particularly steeped in ritual events, we might have even more at stake in suggesting change to ritual).
-Furthermore, there are many strongly invested stakeholders in the YZ and YH commemorations, as they have been designed and enacted, and we may rightfully feel trepidation at including them in adopting a reflective gaze at the product of their (emotional) commitments and inclinations.
+Furthermore, there are many strongly invested stakeholders in the YZ and YH commemorations, as they have been designed and enacted, and we may rightfully feel trepidation at challenging them to adopt a reflective gaze towards the product of their (emotional) commitments and inclinations.

-To be clear, the goal of this paper is not to argue strongly against the current commemorative practices at our school, rather to situate YZ more substantively/thoughtfully/critically within the arc of Israel Education at our school.
-The paper aims to invite a reflective lens on our “strongholds” in our calendar in order to grow more comfortable asking questions about the messages or experiences that our current ceremony imparts, and to consider the possibility of excluding some and including others.
+To be clear, the goal of this paper is not to argue strongly against the current commemorative practices at our school, rather to situate YZ more substantively and critically within the arc of Israel Education at our school.
+The paper aims to invite a reflective lens on these “strongholds” in our calendar in order to grow more comfortable asking questions about the messages or experiences that our current ceremony imparts, and to consider the possibility of excluding some and including others.

 History of YZ ceremonies in Israel

 At first, YZ was embedded within Independence Day.
 Schools were mandated to hold a 45 minute assembly on the morning of Independence Day with clear guidelines for the components: holiday clothing, displaying of the flag, listening to the Minister of Education’s radio broadcast, selected readings, and the singing of Hatikvah.
-The format was fixed as was the intended affective outcome: “the beginning of the realization of the dream of ages, joy of freedom and independence, compensation for courage and heroism, and remuneration for the nation’s suffering and sacrifice.”7P.
-267– but look at footnote for where it comes from.
-In 1951, after pressure from bereaved parents, YZ was separated from YH; for logistical reasons, it was placed the day before.
-“But in retrospect, a deep symbolic significance was created by linking bereavement and triumph together as a unique Israeli phenomenon.”8 267 Only in 1963 did YZ become a legal day of national mourning.
+The format was fixed as was the intended affective outcome: “the beginning of the realization of the dream of ages, joy of freedom and independence, compensation for courage and heroism, and remuneration for the nation’s suffering and sacrifice.”6 In 1951, after pressure from bereaved parents, YZ was separated from YH; for logistical reasons, it was placed the day before.
+“But in retrospect, a deep symbolic significance was created by linking bereavement and triumph together as a unique Israeli phenomenon.”7 Only in 1963 did YZ become a legal day of national mourning.

 As the years passed, YZ traditions developed, together with guidance from the Ministry of Education.
 Many schools erected memorial plaques and monuments with names of graduates who fell in battle; ceremonies were held next to them.
 Parents of fallen soldiers were invited to participate in the schools’ ceremonies, and delegations of students visited military ceremonies to lay wreaths of soldiers’ graves.
 Beginning in 1958, the wailing siren was sounded at 10 am, and “schools were required to commence Memorial Day ceremonies with two minutes of silence, thus integrating school time with the national time.”